 As we started to collect click and conversion data, we were able to determine which hours were most effective for our campaign.
 We found weekdays between 5 am to 11 am worked best so we boosted bids during those time slots and lowered bids during other times when performance wasn’t as strong.

 Again, a simple edit that had a big impact on ROI.

 3. Device Optimization

 The 3rd cheat is device optimization, which is now critical for every business.
-Did you know that more people are searching in Google on their mobile device than on their computer?
-And depending on your industry AdWords performance per device can vary drastically.
+Did you know that more people are now searching in Google on their mobile devices than on their computers?
+And depending on your industry, Google Ads performance per device can vary drastically.

 For our client, we found there was much more search volume for mobile devices versus computers or tablets.
-When I look at performance from June through September, then here are the conversion rates for each device:
+However, when I look at performance from June through September, here are the conversion rates for each device:

 - Mobile = 7.42%

 Clearly, our bids can’t be the same across all devices if the conversion rates are so different.
 That’s why we used device optimization to adjust our bids per device and ensure we’re getting the most conversions at the best price for each device.